 Our babies’ room provides education and care for nine babies a day aging from 6 months up until 14 months of age.
 At this stage of a child’s development, forming secure attachment relationships are fundamental for learning and development.
 Three early childhood educators work together collaboratively to provide an environment which is safe, supportive and challenging – an environment in which the innate potential of each child is believed in and nurtured.

 We aim to cater for the individual needs of the children by working with families to form a collaborative approach.
-Our five-week orientation period at the beginning of the year is a great opportunity for families, children and early childhood educators to get to know each other and start to develop an open and trusting relationship.
+Our comprehensive orientation program at the beginning of each year is a great opportunity for families, children and early childhood educators to get to know each other and start to develop an open and trusting relationship.

 We believe that children are spontaneous and learn through flexible educational programs.
 We run a play-based educational program that is forever changing as children develop, acquire new skills and show new interests.

 An indoor/outdoor program is run for most of the day where children can choose between indoor and outdoor play at their own leisure.
 Sensory play is a big interest, with children enjoying the opportunity to use all their senses to explore their environment.
 Play dough, water play, sand play, finger painting, natural materials and goop are some of the sensory experiences on offer on a day to day basis.
 As well as sensory play, we also aim to provide a program that is rich in all areas of development.

 Each day consists of providing children with a balanced morning tea, lunch and afternoon tea.
 Individual children’s sleep times can be accommodated as our babies’ room has a separate sleep room.
 In this age of development children are becoming more and more independent.
 We foster children’s independence by providing care and support, encouraging exploration and teaching skills and allowing children enough time to practise self-help skills.